kesara/deepdreamer/README.md

 # Deep Dreamer
-Python program that make use of [Google's DeepDream](https://github.com/google/deepdream/)
+Easy to configure Python program that make use of [Google's DeepDream](https://github.com/google/deepdream/)

 ## Requirements
 * Python 2.7